cthoyt/cthoyt.github.io/_posts/2022/2022-02-06-use-your-personal-email.md

 they looked at my last few papers and noticed I always used a private email address instead of an institutional email address.
 They asked, perplexed, if they should also use my private email address with our submission.
-The answer was a resounding _yes_; always use a private email address.
+The answer was a resounding yes; always use a private email address.
 Here's why.

 I actually started thinking about this way back one thousand years ago in 2020 and started an interesting discussion on Twitter: